SteveSWang47/CUM-public/README.md

 # CUM
 ## Common User Manager
-a way to manage your users
+a way to verify your users